bytrislasis/HDWallet/README.md

 3. Confirm that Java has been successfully installed.

 ## Running `SatoshiTURK.jar`
 1. Once Java is successfully installed, navigate to the folder containing the `SatoshiTURK.jar` file.
+(SatoshiTURK HD Wallet Directory)
 2. Run the file by double-clicking it or through the terminal using the command `java -jar SatoshiTURK.jar`.

 ## Troubleshooting